Sign of the cross: Gesture

 The actual motion of the large sign of the cross is heavily disputed; the Eastern Orthodox state that the right to left motion to be the more ancient way whereas writings by Bar Salibi and other Syriac prose writers show that the left to right motion predates the right to left signage.
-Western Catholics (the Latin Church) and Western Lutherans have made the motion from left to right, while Eastern Orthodox, Eastern Lutherans and Eastern Catholics move from right to left.
+Western Catholics (the Latin Church) and Western Lutherans have made the motion from left to right, while Eastern Orthodox, Eastern Lutherans and Eastern Catholics (Byzantine rite) move from right to left.

 In the Eastern Orthodox, Eastern Lutheran and Byzantine Catholic (Eastern Catholics) churches, the tips of the first three fingers (the thumb, index, and middle ones) are brought together, and the last two (the "ring" and little fingers) are pressed against the palm.
 The first three fingers express one's faith in the Trinity, while the remaining two fingers represent the two natures of Jesus, divine and human.
 This gesture was also used in Western Europe into the high Middle Ages.
+Metropolis of Kiev and all Rus' Ephraim accused the Latin Church of using five fingers to make the sign of the cross in 1050s.